Richard H. Mandel House

 The Richard H. Mandel House is a historic home located at Bedford Hills, Westchester County, New York.
 It was designed by architect Edward Durell Stone and built between 1933 and 1935 in the International style.
 It is a Z-shaped building sited overlooking the Croton Reservoir.
 It is a two-story, concrete block, steel frame, and stucco building with a partial basement recessed into the sloping site.
 Located on a lot of 21 acres, the house is almost 10,000 square feet with 7 bedrooms and 4.5 bathrooms.
 It features a flat roof, smooth and uniform wall surfaces, lack of applied ornament, asymmetrical composition with an emphasis on horizontality, and projecting balconies and wide expanses of ribbon windows.
+The interiors and furnishings for the home were designed by Donald Deskey.
 The original owner was Richard Mandel (1907–1976), a member of the Mandel Brothers department store family of Chicago.

 It was added to the National Register of Historic Places in 1996.